 We hope you liked our post and that its server as a push to start taking care of the planet a little more by collaborating to promote sustainable art and small artists.
 If we don’t take care of our home, who will?

-If you have any further questions about how I work with sustainable art, do not hesitate to contact me or visit my online store on Etsy to see all my artistic work for sale.
+If you have any further questions about how I work with sustainable art, do not hesitate to contact me or visit my online store to see all my artistic work for sale.